Suspect charged in Pentagon documents leak case - Local News 8

 As the hearing ended, a man in the courtroom shouted, “Love you, Jack.”
 Teixeira did not look back, but responded, “you too, Dad.”

-According to an affidavit unsealed Friday, Teixeira allegedly began posting the documents around December 2022.
-At least one of the documents he allegedly posted was accessible to him by virtue of his employment with the Air National Guard, the affidavit says.

-Teixeira has held a Top Secret clearance since 2021, according to the affidavit.
+Teixeira has held a Top Secret clearance since 2021, according to the affidavit unsealed Friday.
 He also “maintained sensitive compartmented access (SCI) to other highly classified programs,” the affidavit says.
 Many of the leaked documents posted on the online server Discord were marked Top Secret.

+At least one of the documents he allegedly posted was accessible to him by virtue of his employment with the Air National Guard, the affidavit says.

+According to a user of the Discord served interviewed by the FBI, Teixeira began posting information in December 2022, according to the affidavit, and began posting photos of documents around January 2023.

 Teixeira also allegedly searched a classified government database for the word “leak” on April 6, when reports began emerging publicly of classified information being posted online.